practicalli/spacemacs/spacemacs-basics/working-with-projects/layouts.md

 ![Spacemacs Layouts - transient state](/images/spacemacs-layouts-transient-state-list.png)

-`SPC l l` lists the current layers with a helm prompt to narrow the list.
+`SPC l l` lists the current layouts with a helm prompt to narrow the list.
 Entering a new name will prompt to create a new layout (perspective)

 The current layout name appears on the far left of the mode-line.